-The purpose of the style was to clarify and simplify the writing (American Psychological Association, 2020).
+The purpose of the style was to give clarity and simplicity to the writing (American Psychological Association, 2020).

-According to the American Psychological Association (2020), . . .
+According to the American Psychological Association (2020), ...

 If the organization has a well-known abbreviation, include the abbreviation in brackets the first time the source is cited and then use only the abbreviation in later citations.